BunsDev/iMO/README.md

 Optimised for gas due to not compounding P&L
 constantly, spending gas instead to keep voted
 medians up to date.
-Liquidations of >760k are
+[Liquidations]([liquidation](https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40)) of >$760k are

-selected for a lottery (777742 QD sportsmanship
+selected for a lottery: 777,742 QD sportsmanship
-award); `johnquid`'s [liquidation](https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40) (plus Maren's),
-as
-represented by 👕, is passed back and forth
+award represented by 👕, passed back and forth
 between `winner`s as the medium for  payouts...

 `deux` (2x [APR]((https://x.com/hexonaut/status/1789072324614050035))) is a way to automatically flip `work`,
-think of it as the famous Allen `IVERSON` cross-overs...
+think of this as...Allen `IVERSON` cross-over moves
-from long to short or [vice versa](https://www.instagram.com/p/CnPsieFKzRQ/) at the moment that
+from long to short, or [vice versa](https://www.instagram.com/p/CnPsieFKzRQ/), at the moment that
 it would have otherwise been liquidated, or `clutch`